-M: This position allows selection of a range of gears appropriate for current driving conditions.
-If equipped, see "Range Selection Mode" under Manual Mode ⇒ 270.
+L : This position allows selection of a range of gears appropriate for current driving conditions.
+If equipped, see "Range Selection Mode" under Manual Mode ⇔ 286.

 Spinning the tires or holding the vehicle in one place on a hill using only the accelerator pedal may damage the transmission.
 The repair will not be covered by the vehicle warranty.
-If you are stuck, do not spin the tires.
+If the vehicle is stuck, do not spin the tires.
 When stopping on a hill, use the brakes to hold the vehicle in place.